Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

         }
       },
       "required": [
-        "generate_script"
+        "generateScript"
       ]
     },
-    "package_options": {
+    "packageOptions": {
       // Get package folder and build / get changelog "type": "object",
       "properties": {
-        "package_folder_from_file_search": {
+        "packageFolderFromFileSearch": {
           "oneOf": [
             {
               // If this option is set to object, then package folder will be detected automatically.
               //   based on filename regex search.
-              // This options must be set to object if parse_generate_output is false.
+              // This options must be set to object if parseGenerateOutput is false.
               "type": "object",
               "properties": {
-                "search_regex": {
+                "searchRegex": {
                   // Search algorithm:
                   //  For each changed file detected after generation
                   //    PotentialPackageFolder = folder of changed file
                   //    While PotentialPackageFolder is not root folder of sdk repo:
-                  //      If PotentialPackageFolder contains a file that matches the search_regex:
+                  //      If PotentialPackageFolder contains a file that matches the searchRegex:
                   //        PackageFolder found, break
                   //      Else:
                   //        PotentialPackageFolder = parent folder of PotentialPackageFolder